akkoyun/EnergyBoard/README.md

 In this Arduino Library we can read all data of energy parameters.

-## Functions

-Read RMS Voltage
+## Read RMS Voltage

-	Description
 The EnergyBoard reports true RMS measurements for each input.
 An RMS value is obtained by performing the sum of the squares of instantaneous values over a time interval (accumulation interval) and then performing a square root of the result after dividing by the number of samples in the interval.

 	Syntax
 	EnergyBoard.Voltage(char phase);